• Skip to primary navigation

 PHOTO 6

-Step 20.
-Finish shaping the roll so that the end of the roll is at the bottom (photo 7).
-Use a metal ruler or baking sheet to tighten the roll slightly.
+Step 20: Finish shaping the roll so the end is at the bottom (photo 7).
+Use a metal ruler or a baking sheet to gently tighten the roll.
 Push the ruler or baking tray towards the roll, tightening it while pulling away the bottom end of the towel.

 Cake rolled in a towel and parchment paper